-Chris Nelson is currently the vice chairman of the South Dakota Public Utilities Commission.
+Chris Nelson currently serves on the South Dakota Public Utilities Commission.
 Chris was appointed Jan.
 8, 2011, by Gov. Dennis Daugaard to fill a vacancy on the commission and was elected by South Dakota voters in November 2012 to continue his service for the remaining four years of the term.
-Chris served as the PUC's chairman in 2012 and vice chairman in 2011.
+He was

-Prior to becoming Secretary of State, Chris held the position of state election supervisor in the Secretary of State's office for 13 years and was uniform commercial code supervisor in the same office for two years.
+Prior to becoming secretary of state, Chris held the position of state election supervisor in the secretary of state's office for 13 years and was uniform commercial code supervisor in the same office for two years.

-As Secretary of State, Chris received the 2010 Excellent Service to South Dakota County Officials award from the South Dakota County Officials Association, the 2004 Hazeltine/Taylor award from South Dakota Kids Voting, and the 2003 Excellence in South Dakota Municipal Government award from the South Dakota Municipal League.
+As secretary of state, Chris received the 2010 Excellent Service to South Dakota County Officials award from the South Dakota County Officials Association, the 2004 Hazeltine/Taylor award from South Dakota Kids Voting, and the 2003 Excellence in South Dakota Municipal Government award from the South Dakota Municipal League.
 In 2005, Chris was appointed as a National Governors Association representative on the United States Election Assistance Commission Board of Advisors.

-Under Chris's leadership the secretary of state’s office was awarded the Election Center’s 2009 Professional Practices Program State Award.
+Under Chris’ leadership the secretary of state’s office was awarded the Election Center’s 2009 Professional Practices Program State Award.
 This annual award is given as recognition for the most outstanding election administration professional practice in the nation.
 The award recognizes the 2008 development and implementation of a new central election reporting system for the state.